Real estate investors could have been killed in booby-trapped Philadelphia house

 "I come across this every day — abandoned dogs, homeless people squatting, drug houses with bags and scales — but never a trap," Uysaler told NBC News on Friday.

-A staircase inside the three-bedroom home was rigged with a line of string, running parallel and about four inches high over one step, he said.
-If anyone had tripped that string, it would have triggered a crutch, with a knife attached to it, falling from above.
+A staircase inside the three-bedroom home was rigged with a line of string, running parallel and about 4 inches high over one step, he said.
+If anyone had tripped that string, it would have triggered a crutch with a knife attached to it to fall from above.

-"Whoever did this was a genius, like Stewie," Uysaler said, referencing the violence-obsessed character on the popular TV cartoon "Family Guy."
+"Whoever did this was a genius, like Stewie," Uysaler said, referring to the violence-obsessed character on the popular TV cartoon "Family Guy."

 "If you lift your foot you would have caught that line, and the knife would have come swinging down to your throat or face."